-CHM and acupuncture both originate from the traditions of East Asian medicines.
+Chinese Herbal Medicine (CHM) and acupuncture both originate from East Asian traditions.
 Much of the modern system of Traditional Chinese Medicine (TCM) is based on a diagnostic and therapeutic framework that particularly suits CHM.

-We can consider CHM and acupuncture as a kind of Yin-Yang pairing.
-Acupuncture excels at moving Qi and restoring its harmonious flow through the channel system, whilst CHM works at a more material level to strengthen deficiencies in the body and to expel the pathogenic factors that lead to disease.
+The combination of CHM and acupuncture is an example of Yin-Yang pairing.
+Acupuncture excels at improving Qi (bodily strength and energy) and restoring its harmonious flow throughout the body, whereas CHM works at a more material level to address deficiencies in the body and expel the pathogens leading to disease.

-In my experience using herbs and acupuncture together allows us to significantly extend the range and the potency of treatment.
-Giving a patient herbal medicine to take on a daily basis allows for a regular intervention that reinforces and consolidates the benefits of treatment, enables substantial changes to be made, and a lasting restoration of good health.
+In my experience, the combination of herbs and acupuncture significantly extends the range and potency of treatment.
+Herbal medicine taken daily provides an additional regular intervention that reinforces and consolidates the benefits of acupuncture treatment, enabling substantial change and a lasting restoration of good health.

 I came to Jenny for herbs as I had developed a skin reaction to Omeprazole, a medicine I took for acid reflux for about a year.